kamperh/stellenbosch_ee_report_template/readme.md

 ## Overview

-A LaTeX template for reports following the guidelines of the E&E department at Stellenbosch University.
+A LaTeX template for reports following the guidelines of the Department of Electrical and Electronic Engineering at Stellenbosch University.

 ## Options